-The entry in the commercial register and their publicity are laid down in the Business Register Act.
+The Trade Register Act (Act 1979/129 of 2 February 1979) lays down provisions concerning the data to be recorded in the register and its publication.
 The Act entitles everyone to access data, extracts and certificates from the trade register.
 A third party acting in good faith can rely on the reliability of information recorded in the register.

-According to Article 26 of the Trade Register Act, a third party in good faith may rely on the data entered and included in the register.
+Section 26 of the Trade Register Act provides that a third party acting in good faith can rely on the data entered and published in the register.
 Data are published electronically directly after entry in the register.
-They shall be made available free of charge from the information service in the business register.
+Publications can be obtained free of charge from the Trade Register information service.

 History of the Finnish business register